markymark5127/MacintoshPi_BasiliskII_System_8.1/README.md

 # 🍎 Vintage Mac OS 8.1 Kiosk on Raspberry Pi 5

-This project transforms a Raspberry Pi 5 (8GB) running Raspberry Pi OS 64-bit Lite into a **fullscreen, kiosk-style vintage Macintosh** running **Mac OS 8.1** via Basilisk II.
+This project transforms a Raspberry Pi 5 (8GB) running Raspberry Pi OS 64-bit Desktop into a **fullscreen, kiosk-style vintage Macintosh** running **Mac OS 8.1** via Basilisk II.
 It supports sound, auto-boot, hotkeys for shutdown/reboot, and includes a curated library of classic Mac software.

 ---